 am a researcher, college faculty member, doula trainer, and educator focusing

 on intimate relationships.
 I started out as a birth doula in 1988 and became

 a DONA International birth doula trainer in 1997.
 Providing

-Ancheta, M.A., I have taught over fifty beginning doula training
+Ancheta, M.A., and Emily Shier, M.S., I have taught over fifty beginning doula training

 the last few years, I have also published research on women's

 sexual experiences (see the Publications page).
 I teach several psychology courses at Madison Area Technical College, including their Human Sexuality course.
 I am also an AASECT certified

 teaching doula trainings, I also teach Parent and Infant

 Attachment workshops for professionals who work with postpartum

 families.
 I developed these workshops for the Family